From homeostasis to resource sharing: Biologically and economically aligned multi-objective multi-agent gridworld-based AI safety benchmarks: Baseline scores

-* The “Handwritten Rules Agent” performs worse than “Random Agent” in the Sustainability environment because the random agent takes some time to find the food for the first time, and that allows the food to grow all over the map.
-The “Handwritten Rules Agent” has the same code for all environments and this code currently does not contain sufficient sustainability considerations.
-Instead it follows food consumption and food homeostasis objectives.
-Note that the “Handwritten Rules Agent” still gets a positive score though.
+\text{*} The “Handwritten Rules Agent” performs worse than the "Random Agent" in the sustainability environment because the random agent takes some time to find the food for the first time and that allows the food to grow all over the map.
+This agent has the same code for all environments and currently does not contain sufficient sustainability considerations.
+Instead, it follows the objectives of food consumption and food homeostasis.
+However, note the score is still positive.